-Water treatment trials have been carried out to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determining the volume, composition and options of removal of sediments through a sediment investigation.
+Water treatment trials have been carried out to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determine the volume, composition and options of removal of sediments through a sediment investigation.

 The local community was widely involved in the development of the Management Plan for the Lower Vasse River to ensure community ownership of the final plan.
 The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, developed management objectives for the Lower Vasse River, which were presented to the broader community for input.
-City of Busselton